 At the very least, federal law requires liability coverage.
 However, does your semi-clunker really need that pricey collision coverage?
 This really depends.
 We believe it’s better to forgo it if the premiums are higher than the total value of the car.
-Instead, put the money that you would spend for the coverage in a savings account.
-This is your “rainy day” account that you can tap into come time for repair or replacement.
+Instead, put the money you would spend for the coverage in a savings account.
+This is your “rainy day” account that you can tap into when it comes time for repair or replacement.

-Looking out for customers in Everett and Lynnwood, Washington
+Looking out for customers in Everett & Lynnwood

 Posted on September 12, 2022 | Published by Ignite Local | Related Local Business